neha-dev-dot/Employee-Payroll-System/README.md

+# Employee Payroll System

-The Employee Payroll System is a Java-based application designed to manage employee payroll operations efficiently.
-It provides functionalities for adding, removing, and displaying employee information, as well as calculating salaries for both full-time and part-time employees.
+The **Employee Payroll System** is a Java application designed to efficiently manage payroll operations for employees.
+This system supports functionalities such as adding new employees, calculating salaries, and maintaining records for both full-time and part-time staff.

-Features:
+## Features

+- **Employee Management**
-Add Employees: Input details for full-time or part-time employees, including name, ID, and salary information.
+  - Add full-time and part-time employees with relevant details like name, ID, and salary structure.

-Remove Employees: Delete employee records based on their ID.
+  - Remove employees from the system using their unique IDs.

-Display Employee Information: View details of all employees in the system.
+  - View details of all registered employees.

+- **Salary Computation**
+  - Full-time employees: Fixed monthly salary.
-Salary Calculation: Compute salaries for full-time employees based on a fixed monthly salary, and for part-time employees based on hours worked and hourly rate.
+  - Part-time employees: Computed based on hours worked and hourly rate.

+- **User-Friendly Console Interface**

-Technologies Used:
+## Technologies Used

-Programming Language: Java
+- **Programming Language:** Java

-Development Environment: Integrated Development Environment (IDE) compatible with Java
+- **Development Environment:** Any IDE compatible with Java